shapeshed/shapeshed.com/content/posts/background-job-nirvana-with-redis-resque-and-god.md

-{
-  "slug": "background-job-nirvana-with-redis-resque-and-god",
-  "title": "Background job nirvana with Resque, Redis and God", "date": "2010-09-08T00:00:00+01:00",
++++
+date = "2010-09-08T00:00:00+01:00"
-  "description": "Recently a requirement came up to add a background job queue to a Rails application.
-Thanks to a couple of excellent open source libraries I was up and running in no time.", "tags": [
+description = "Recently a requirement came up to add a background job queue to a Rails application.
+Thanks to a couple of excellent open source libraries I was up and running in no time." slug = "background-job-nirvana-with-redis-resque-and-god" tags = ["Ruby", "Rails"] title = "Background job nirvana with Resque, Redis and God"

-    "Ruby",
-    "Rails"
-  ]
-}
++++

 ## Resque